-There are many approaches to prevent users from utilizing the USB slots on their computers.
+There are many approaches to preventing users from utilizing the USB slots on their computers.

-- Many security professionals lock down USB flash drives by putting calk or glue into the physical USB slot on the computer.
+- Many security professionals lock down USB flash drives by putting caulk or glue into the physical USB slot on the computer.
 This will prevent users from plugging anything into it.
-This forces users to transfer files using other means, such as email, which IT departments can more easily monitor.
+This forces user to transfer files using other means, such as email, which IT departments can more easily monitor.

-- Software can also be used to disable the USB slots on the computer.
+- The software can also be used to disable the USB slots on the computer.

 Once again this prevents users from utilizing the USB connections on their computers and forces them to use another method to transfer files.